ChenC-61/nlcs/nlcs/README.md

 Chen, C. (2026).
 Beyond severity: Characterizing cognitive heterogeneity in schizophrenia at the level of cognitive structure.
 Applied Neuropsychology: Adult, 1–8. https://doi.org/10.1080/23279095.2026.2691088

 For reproducible work, users may additionally cite the specific ==nlcs== GitHub
-release used in their analysis.
-This package is licensed under the MIT License.
-See LICENSE file for details.
+This package is licensed under the GNU General Public License, version 3 or later (GPL-3.0-or-later).